michaelt16/spotify-bot/README.md

-spotify bot
+Spotify bot

-note for self:
+Note for self:

 include ->  Monthly reminder with an update of how much you owe
         ->  Hook up each info of how much you owe on database